vedderb/bldc/lispBM/README.md

 (set-pos pos)
 ```

+Position control.
 Set motor position in degrees, range 0.0 to 360.0.

-### Motor Set Commands
+### Motor Get Commands

 #### get-current
 ```clj
 (get-current)
 ```

 Get motor current.
-Positive means that current is glowing into the motor and negative means that current is flowing out of the motor (regenerative braking).
+Positive means that current is flowing into the motor and negative means that current is flowing out of the motor (regenerative braking).

 #### get-current-dir
 ```clj